aliaksandr-klimchuk/jokes-app/README.md

 ### JokesApp
-This repository contains a Spring Boot example project which demonstrated simplest web app like Hello World.
+This repository contains a sample Spring Boot project that demonstrates a simple web application such as Hello World.